r1ckp0/ddr.py/README.md

 https://python-evdev.readthedocs.io/en/latest/
 https://python-osc.readthedocs.io/en/latest/

-Default ip and port are localhost:8000, but you can change them like this: python ddr.py 192.168.0.23 7575 (ip and port)
+Default ip and port are localhost:8000, but you can change them running the script like this: python ddr.py 192.168.0.23 7575 (ip and port)